Smores Ice Cream Cups have all the flavors of the traditional s’mores you love, but in a small cupcake-size frozen treat.

 When you are looking for the REAL® Seal on packaging, you might find it on the front, back, or side of the product.
 The ice cream I bought had the REAL® Seal right on the back.
 See it there?

 With the bottom layer of chocolate set and your ice cream thickened, you’re ready to fill each cupcake liner.
-Fill them nearly full with the marshmallow ice cream and then place the pan in freezer until the ice cream is firm.
+Fill them nearly full with the toasted arshmallow ice cream and then place the pan in freezer until the ice cream is firm.

-Drizzle a heaping tablespoon of melted chocolate on top of the ice cream layer of one ice cream cup.
+Add a bit of the melted chocolate on top of the ice cream layer of one ice cream cup.
 If needed, spread the chocolate until it reaches the cupcake liner.
 Immediately after you top the ice cream with chocolate, sprinkle it with crushed graham crackers.
 Continue with the remaining ice cream cups.

 After all of your S’mores Ice Cream Cups are topped with chocolate and graham crackers, place the pan of treats back in the freezer without covering.
 After the chocolate is set and the ice cream is firm, cover the pan with foil.
 You could also remove the treats from the tray and place them in a freezer-safe food storage container.